hyper-ui/core/API.md

 ## HUI.propHandlers

-This is a map which stores custom node prop handlers.
+This is a map which stores custom element prop handlers.
 There are some built-in handlers as well:

-### propHandler-children
+### propHandlers-children

 This handler compares and updates the child nodes.

-### propHandler-style
+### propHandlers-style

 The style handler handles style for you so that you can use either strings or objects to describe styles.

-### propHandler-class
+### propHandlers-class

 This handler deals with class names and enables you to pass either a simple string or an array as the class list.

-### propHandler-attr
+### propHandlers-attr

 With this handler, you can specify some attributes that will be set by calling the `setAttribute` method on the node.

+### propHandlers-prop

+This handler lets you directly assign some properties of the node.

-### propHandler-ref
+### propHandlers-ref

 This is a very special prop which you can use to get the real DOM node.
-You need to pass a callback as the value of this prop to receive the node.
+You need to pass a callback as the value of this prop to receive the reference.
 For example:

 ```jsx
 // Create an input element and get it
 <input ref={inputEle => console.log(inputEle)} />
 ```

+Please note that the callback will be called with `undefined` when the element is destroyed, so be careful if your callback uses the reference directly.

 ## HUI.noCmpProps